Charged Quark Stars and Extreme Compact Objects in Regularized 4D Einstein-Gauss-Bonnet Gravity: Generalization of the Buchdahl Bound for Charged Compact Stars in 4DEGB Gravity

 \subsection{Derivation of a Maximal Mass for Charged Compact Objects in 4DEGB Gravity}

-A generalization of the Buchdahl bound has been derived for charged stars in GR \cite{bohmer_2007} and for uncharged objects in 4DEGB theory \cite{chakraborty_2020}.
-In the following we extend these calculations for the case of a charged star in 4DEGB gravity.
+A generalization of the isotropic Buchdahl bound has been derived for charged stars in GR \cite{bohmer_2007} and for uncharged stars in 4DEGB theory \cite{chakraborty_2020}.
+Similarly, a more general mass/radius inequality was derived in GR for both charged \cite{Andreasson_2008} and uncharged \cite{Andreasson_2008_2} spheres with non-isotropic pressure profiles, where the assumption of monotonically decreasing pressure profiles can actually be discarded.
+In the following we extend these calculations for the case of an isotropic charged star in 4DEGB gravity, using an approach similar to Buchdahl, assuming that the pressure profiles do decrease monotonically.

 By virtue of equation \eqref{eq:metricB} it is straightforward to check that

 The next step of the argument hinges on the assumption that the quantity $\frac{(1-e^{-\Lambda(r)})}{r^2}$ decreases as radial distance increases \cite{chakraborty_2020}.
 In the uncharged case this is equivalent to assuming decreasing mass density as the star's surface is approached (though we note that some exotic star models do not have monotonically decreasing density profiles \cite{zhang_2021_stellar}).
 This assumption also seems reasonable in the case of a charged sphere \cite{chakraborty_2020} and we employ it in what follows: